Correlation between the charge radii difference in mirror partner nuclei and the symmetry energy slope: INTRODUCTION

 \section{INTRODUCTION}

-Nuclear symmetry energy can be generally employed to comprehend the underlying physical mechanism from the terrestrial nuclei to dense astrophysical events~\cite{STEINER2005325,LI2008113,ROCAMAZA201896,PhysRevC.100.045801,PhysRevC.101.034303,XuJianFeng}.
-So far, plenty of methods are undertaken to constrain the nuclear symmetry energy, such as the extracted neutron skin thickness (NST)~\cite{OYAMATSU19983,PhysRevLett.85.5296,FURNSTAHL200285,Liu_2011,ZHANG2013234,PhysRevC.102.044316}, properties of giant resonances~\cite{CaoLiGang_2008,PhysRevC.92.034308,PhysRevC.92.064304,PhysRevC.94.044313,Cheng_2023}, quantities of the heavy-ion collision~\cite{LYNCH2009427,DiToro_2010,PhysRevC.84.044620,XIE20131510,FENG2010140,yuhao}, etc. However, a unified density-dependence of symmetry energy is hardly determined due to the uncertainties suffering from different theoretical models.
-Thus more alternative observables should be urgently required in constraining the equation of state (EoS) of asymmetric nuclear matter.
-The difference of charge radii of mirror-pair nuclei has been proposed as a tentative probe to evaluate the slope parameter of symmetry energy $L$~\cite{PhysRevC.88.011301,PhysRevLett.119.122502}.
-And then the precisely measured charge radii differences in mirror partner nuclei $^{32}$Ar-$^{32}$Si, $^{36}$Ca-$^{36}$S, $^{38}$Ca-$^{38}$Ar, and $^{54}$Ni-$^{54}$Fe are thereby used to validate the range of slope parameter $L$~\cite{PhysRevResearch.2.022035,PhysRevLett.127.182503,Konig:2023rwe}.
+Nuclear symmetry energy is generally employed to comprehend the underlying physical mechanism from terrestrial nuclei to dense astrophysical events~\cite{STEINER2005325,LI2008113,ROCAMAZA201896,PhysRevC.100.045801,PhysRevC.101.034303,XuJianFeng}.
+So far, plenty of methods have been applied to constrain the nuclear symmetry energy, such as the extracted neutron skin thickness (NST)~\cite{OYAMATSU19983,PhysRevLett.85.5296,FURNSTAHL200285,Liu_2011,ZHANG2013234,PhysRevC.102.044316}, properties of giant resonances~\cite{CaoLiGang_2008,PhysRevC.92.034308,PhysRevC.92.064304,PhysRevC.94.044313,Cheng_2023}, and quantities of the heavy-ion collision~\cite{LYNCH2009427,DiToro_2010,PhysRevC.84.044620,XIE20131510,FENG2010140,yuhao}.
+However, a unified density-dependence of symmetry energy is hardly determined owing to the uncertainties of the different theoretical models.
+Thus, alternative observables are urgently required for constraining the equation of state (EoS) of asymmetric nuclear matter.
+The difference in charge radii of mirror-pair nuclei has been proposed as a tentative probe to evaluate the slope parameter of symmetry energy $L$~\cite{PhysRevC.88.011301,PhysRevLett.119.122502}.
+Therefore, the precisely measured charge radii differences in mirror partner nuclei $^{32}$Ar-$^{32}$Si, $^{36}$Ca-$^{36}$S, $^{38}$Ca-$^{38}$Ar, and $^{54}$Ni-$^{54}$Fe have been thereby used to validate the range of the slope parameter $L$~\cite{PhysRevResearch.2.022035,PhysRevLett.127.182503,Konig:2023rwe}.